-Sucina is a small traditional inland Spanish village, located 29 km from the capital Murcia, 32 km from Covera Airport and 16 km from the coast.
-The municipality has just over 2,000 inhabitants and agricultural has been its main industry.
-In resent years residential golf urbanizations have sprung up around the town creating ‘residential tourism’ which has been a boost for the local economy.
+Sucina is a traditional inland Spanish village, located 29 kilometres from Murcia capital, 32 kilometres from Corvera Murcia Airport and 16 kilometres from the coast.
+The municipality has just over 2,000 inhabitants and agricultural is its main industry.
+In recent years, golf urbanisations have sprung up around the town, boosting the local economy with “residential tourism”.

-Around the church square you will find a bar, restaurant, and a bank, whilst a local bakery is up the hill behind the church, other services available include a supermarket, medical centre, opticians, hairdressers, hostels, and a petrol station.
+Here you will find a bar, restaurant and bank, a local bakery is up the hill behind the church, and other services include a supermarket, medical centre, optician, hairdressing salon, hostels and a petrol station.

-Sucina can be traced back to prehistoric times, and has many remains from Iberian and Roman settlements, however, the foundation of the village as it exists today, dates back to 1744 when the parish church of Nuestra Señora del Rosario was built by Don Fernando Baltasar Arteaga, around which the village developed.
+Sucina’s origins can be traced to prehistoric times.
+It has many remains from Iberian and Roman settlements, but the foundations of the village as it exists today date to 1744 when the Nuestra Señora del Rosario parish church was built by Don Fernando Baltasar Arteaga.
+The village was developed around the church.

 More info here

 The fertile inland plains produce an abundance of fresh fruit and vegetables, seafood is caught daily by the local fishing fleet, and farmed meat and game are brought down from the mountains, ensuring a rich culinary selection to suit every taste – with rice being prominent.

 - Arroz y Conejo – Rice with Rabbit

 - Arroz de Verduras – Rice and Vegetables

 - Arroz y Costillejas – Rice and Ribs